 About a year after I left Cru, I found an opening at my own church, for a Sys Admin position.
 So I applied for it, and shortly afterward, was hired.
 I was excited to once again be getting paid to do what I am passionate about, increasing the capacity of others to do ministry better by using technology well.
 Then on July 2017, I moved to the Metro Detroit area of Michigan to be an IT Director for a church and it’s K-12 school, while helping the church develop a communication strategy, and form a ministry for immigrants.

 Helping ministries reach others more effectively is something I’m passionate about.
-It is this passion that helped spawn seventy8 Productions about 10 years ago, and something I feel driven to continue doing for the foreseeable future.
+It is this passion that helped spawn seventy8 Productions over 10 years ago, and something I feel driven to continue doing for the foreseeable future.
 One of the things I enjoyed most with seventy8 Productions wasn’t blogging, but the hands on work with clients; when I could help create a solution, or teach people how to use tech to make their ministry more effective.
 If you are with a ministry, I would also be interested in seeing how I can help you.